VCP ScannerFree US Stock Screener & Financial AnalysisFree US Stock Screener

 A fast read on Wall Street conviction, live analyst commentary on X, and current valuation context for SAP SE.

-Wall Street currently rates SAP buy with a 12-month price target of $392 (+127.2% upside).
-See live commentary from high-reach stock analysts on X, plus the bull case, key risks, and the latest earnings execution.
+Wall Street currently rates SAP buy with a 12-month price target of $241 (+55.1% upside).
+The sections below cover the bull case, key risks, and latest earnings context for SAP.

 Wall Street